geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah.
 I mean, the estimate thing is specifically broken by my PR.
 I don't know.
 I'm going to fix that and put some better tests on it.
 But I don't know.
 The Python time thing, the AQL thing makes total sense to explain that.
 And I mean, sure, it's worse, but it shouldn't really explain why it's so slow.

 ##### **Chenyu** [[00:24:48](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1488)]
 Yeah.
 So I think the big slowdown is probably just on TensorFlow or some kernel.
 I'll take a look.
-I will try to relax everything around Beam.
+I will try to relax everything around BEAM.

 ##### **Geohot** [[00:25:01](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1501)]
-Well, so more than relaxing things around Beam, it took me like an hour to figure out what was going on, because none of the flags printed anything about that kernel that was being filtered out.
-Like I said, Beam debug, I said Beam strict.
+Well, so more than relaxing things around BEAM, it took me like an hour to figure out what was going on, because none of the flags printed anything about that kernel that was being filtered out.
+Like I said, BEAM debug, I said BEAM strict.
 Yeah.

 ##### **Chenyu** [[00:25:19](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1519)]
 I don't know.
 Let's let's let's we can check who put this in first place.
 No, no, no.

 ##### **Geohot** [[00:25:27](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1527)]
-Well, I'm just saying we should spend time adding a little bit of I'll document the UOPS.
+Well, I'm just saying we should spend time adding a little bit of I'll document the UOps.

 ##### **Chenyu** [[00:25:35](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1535)]
 Yes.
 Okay.
 I understand.
 Yes.